CfA-Library/Cite_Astro_Software/Guidelines.md

 The algorithm or system needs to be clearly described in the paper, and ideally in the code as well.
 A good compromise is that the paper *source code* is part of the code repo.
+But it should be clear that the algorithm is different from the software.

 The uniqueness of the algorithm should be described.
 If it has competing algorithms a comparison should be provided.